A-Men 2

 A-Men 2 is puzzle-platform game released on 24 June 2015 for Microsoft Windows, and on 5 November 2015 for PlayStation 3 and PlayStation Vita.
 It is a sequel to A-Men from 2012.

 Reception

-Review aggregator website, Metacritic, stated that A-Men 2s PlayStation 3 release received "generally unfavorable reviews", and scored 34% whilst the Vita release received "Mixed or average reviews" and scored of 58.
+Review aggregator website, Metacritic, stated that A-Men 2s PlayStation 3 release received "generally unfavorable reviews", and scored 34% whilst the Vita release received "Mixed or average reviews" and scored 58.